Peer Mentoring

 Mentors will meet with their groups throughout the academic year and cover a variety of topics that include, but are not limited to:

-1. ModReg and its mechanics
+1. CourseReg and its mechanics

 2. Faculty/Major requirements